Low Level Parent Phase Reconstruction edit page

 93759 Ti (alpha) Ti (alpha) Ti (alpha)

 The command calcParent returns for each child orientation a parentId which allows us later to compute the parent orientation from the child orientation.
-Furthermore, the command return for each triple junction the misfit between the adjecent parent orientations in radiant.
+Furthermore, the command return for each triple junction the misfit between the adjacent parent orientations in radiant.
 Finally, the option 'numFit',2 causes calcParent to return not only the best fit but also the second best fit.
 This will be used later.
 First we simple colorize the triple junctions according to the best fit.

 hold on